 Navigation within the automation project is possible using the breadcrumbs below the workflow tab.

 You can access the context menu by using left click on the selected activity.
-Another Monday´s context menu offers various actions that can be performed on the activities within the Workspace.
+Hyland RPA´s context menu offers various actions that can be performed on the activities within the Workspace.
 The following actions are available in the context menu:

 |Open||Navigate to the scope or activity details.|